JnsLns/ptb_experiment_template/README.md

 # TODO
 - mouse stuff documentation... new anonymous function getMouseRM...
 - Motion tracking input (later... after Coras experiment)
+- Describe files in internalScripts that might be useful to users
+- take a look at readme.md in simple_example/experiment and incorporate useful stuff here.
+-ending a field in tg.s with color means that it will be converted :
+%%% Convert color strings ('white, 'black', 'grey') in fields of 'e.s' whose
+%   names end on 'Color' to PTB color lookup table index.
+- State somewhere which variable can be assessed where under what name tg.triallist --> trials     after preparations.m, i.e. staring with

 # Presentation area